-- 135. The Planning Authority's approach to site allocation is summarised in the Cleobury Mortimer Place Plan Area Site Assessments Published (August 2020).
-The CMNDP Site Allocation extends this assessment in a Stage 4 assessment of local development considerations and requirements. - 136.
-The CMNDP undertook extensive consultations since 2018.
-The full background to this is set out in the accompanying document "Residential Site Allocations". - 137.
+- 129.The Planning Authority's approach to site allocation is summarised in the Cleobury Mortimer Place Plan Area Site Assessments Published (August 2020).
+The CMNDP Site Allocation extends this assessment in a Stage 4 assessment of local development considerations and requirements. - 130.The CMNDP undertook extensive consultations since 2018.
+The full background to this is set out in the accompanying document "Residential Site Allocations". - 131.
 The January/February 2022 call for site yielded 4 sites, one of which was clearly preferred.
 The site at Ludlow Road would be able to provide land for 120 homes at 30 dwelling per hectare, a 0.5 hectare cemetery extension which was required for the future of the town, and an adequate proportion of open space and green infrastructure with walking and cycling routes connecting with the town centre.
-The site allocation and infrastructure requirements are set out in Figure 13. - 138.
-The site has been assessed against both the adopted SAMDev and the Emerging Local Plan.
+The site allocation and infrastructure requirements are set out in Figure 13. - 132.The site has been assessed against both the adopted SAMDev and the Emerging Local Plan.
 Development criteria in Policy 1 area based on these development plan documents as well as the emerging CMNDP policies.
+The ownership of the land will be transferred to Cleobury Mortimer Town Council before completion of the 20th dwelling of proposals in CM1.